bdcht/amoco/doc/overview.rst

   It allows to represent architectures' registers values either as *concrete* or *symbolic* values, and to describe instructions' semantics as a *map* of expressions to registers or memory addresses.
-If z3 is available, expressions
+If z3 is installed, boolean expressions formulas can be translated to z3 bitvectors and checked by its solver.
+  If satisfiable, a z3 model can be translated back into a :class:̀`mapper` instance (with amoco expressions.)

 - :ref:`system <system>`, implements all *system* features like an abstract memory suited for symbolic expressions, as well as